 Established in 1955, WCRIT’s main purpose is to award scholarships to RIT women students who earn high academic achievement as well as community and RIT involvement while dealing with extenuating circumstances.

 As a member of RIT’s Women’s Council, you will join a group of your peers to support the success of women students, alumni, faculty and staff.
 Through Women’s Council programs, you will have the opportunity to network with other RIT-connected women for professional development, community service, and personal growth.
 Your connection with women students will provide personal and professional mentoring so they become confident young professionals as they enter the workforce.
 And your participation in RIT events, committees and special initiatives will bring our organization’s perspective to campus leaders.

 Women’s Council annual membership dues support programming, and fundraising efforts support scholarships and other student awards.

-Monthly programs, providing opportunity to interact and network with fellow members via social events.
+Resources and scheduled programs that include opportunities to interact and network with fellow members

 College courses (undergraduate/graduate including online courses) auditable for free with permission from faculty/chairperson.